miniwinwm/BlueBridge/README.md

 </p>
 Software development for the ESP32 is done using the Espressif ESP-IDF development environment.
 Currently the following data items are received by the NMEA2000 connection: depth, log, trip, boatspeed, wind direction, wind speed, GPS position, SoG, CoG, water temperature.
 The following data items are recived by the NMEA0183 connection: GPS position, SoG, CoG, AIS data.
 Either interface could be extended to receive further data items.
 <br><br>
-This project has now reached beta.
-Bug fixing and minor changes and feature additions will still occur.
+This project has now reached first release and has been tested on a boat with a Raymarine NMEA2000/STNG based system.
+Bug fixing and minor changes and feature additions may still occur.
 To see a list of outstanding work and changes to come see todo.txt.
 <br><br>
 Future additions: The latest hardware design has the option of fitting a RF transceiver module.
 This could be used to implement communication with a wireless remote control for an autopilot.